 There are many meds that will contain these, but also look out for these three OTC medications that may be especially surprising:

-- Excedrin is a combination of acetaminophen (Tylenol), aspirin and caffeine
+- Excedrin Extra Strength and Excedrin Migraine are combinations of acetaminophen (Tylenol), aspirin and caffeine

-- BC Powder/Goody's Powder are powdered aspirin/caffeine (BC powder) or a combination of aspirin, acetaminophen, caffeine and potassium (Goody's powder)
+- BC Powder's Fast Pain Relief product line and Goody's Headache Powder are powdered aspirin/caffeine (BC) or a combination of aspirin, acetaminophen and caffeine (Goody's)

 - Some multi-symptom cold and flu medications or sinus congestion/pain medications — many of these use acetaminophen (Tylenol) but some contain ibuprofen

 Here's one example, Dr. Cryer says, of how this can all work: You have the flu.
 You take aspirin to deal with the fever, then take some Alka-Seltzer to deal with upset stomach, and maybe you're already regularly taking Motrin (ibuprofen) for back pain.
 That's taking an NSAID on top of an NSAID with a side of NSAID, he says.